 Twice a year the world comes to our city through the world of NASCAR racing, and it is an honor to be part of this event through Raceway Ministries.
 Almost 100 volunteers from several churches come together to serve race fans and have conversations about Jesus.

-I’d like to share with you a portion of a devotion I wrote in the spring of 2008.
-I pray that God will help each one of us stay in the race of life and find the abundance God offers and share it with others each day.
+I pray that God will help each one of us stay in the race of life, find the abundance God offers and share it with others each day.
 Staying in the race takes perspective.

-43 drivers started the race, but only one of them was the winner.
-Does that mean that 42 of them lost?
+40 plus drivers started the race, but only one of them was the winner.
+Does that mean that all the others lost?
 You have to answer that for yourself.
-Yet I have some thoughts for you as the race traffic heads toward Martinsville, Virginia.
+Yet I have some thoughts for you as the race traffic heads toward Martinsville, Virginia this weekend.

 Hebrews 12:1 nlt